bloom-housing/bloom/docs/Authentication.md

 This component waits for `UserProvider` to determine current login status before rendering its children.
 If no login is found, the component will redirect to its `signInPath` component without rendering children.
-It can be configured to require login for all paths other than `signInPath` (default), with a "whitelist" of paths to require login for (`requireForRoutes`) or a "blacklist" of paths to skip authentication checks for (`skipForRoutes`).
+It can be configured to require login for all paths other than `signInPath` (default), with an "allowlist" of paths to require login for (`requireForRoutes`) or a "blocklist" of paths to skip authentication checks for (`skipForRoutes`).
 These props are both lists of strings, and may contain RegEx strings.

 ```tsx